Coast Guard, DHS.

 Under the Regulatory Flexibility Act (5 U.S.C.
 601-612), we have considered whether this rule would have a significant economic impact on a substantial number of small entities.
 The term “small entities” comprises small businesses, not-for-profit organizations that are independently owned and operated and are not dominant in their fields, and governmental jurisdictions with populations of less than 50,000.

 The Coast Guard certifies under 5 U.S.C.
 605(b) that this rule will not have a significant economic impact on a substantial number of small entities.
-This rule will affect the following entities, some of which may be small entities: the owners or operators of vessels intending to operate, transit or anchor on the Choptank River, within 500 yards of the Hyatt Regency Chesapeake Bay Golf Resort, Spa and Marina's Breakwater Pavilion, in approximate position latitude 38°33.76′ N longitude 076°02.75′ W (North American Datum of 1983) from 7 a.m. on January 24, 2007 through 7 a.m. on January 27, 2007.
+This rule will affect the following entities, some of which may be small entities: The owners or operators of vessels intending to operate or transit on the Choptank River, within 500 yards of the Hyatt Regency Chesapeake Bay Golf Resort, Spa and Marina's Breakwater Pavilion, in approximate position latitude 38°33.76′ N longitude 076°02.75′ W (North American Datum of 1983).
 This security zone will not have a significant economic impact on a substantial number of small entities due to its limited size, vessels requiring to transit the federal navigation channel will be able to do so, and a lack of seasonal vessel traffic associated with recreational boating and commercial fishing during the effective period.
 Further, vessels with compelling interests that outweigh the port's security needs may be granted waivers from the requirements of the security zone.

 Assistance for Small Entities